uwegeercken/kafka_ruleengine_sample/README.md

     bin/kafka-console-producer.sh --broker-list localhost:9092 --topic travel_discount < discount_sample.json

 There is a shell script "run_kafka_ruleengine.sh".
 Make sure it is executable and run it.
-The program will run, read the messages from the input topic and output them according to the configuration.
+The program will read the messages from the input topic and output them according to the configuration.

 The processed data will go to a topic named "travel_discount_ruleengine" or whatever you configured.